 Infrared thermometer to the rescue

 So for continuous movement RF and ultrasound, forget about total energy used, buy a good infrared thermometer and measure treatment temperature and treatment time instead.
+This will make more sense in terms of treatment efficacy and treatment safety too.

 Please note: all the above temperatures, total treatment energy and treatment time are imaginary, for example’s sake.
 Also, deep acting treatment will provide higher deep skin temperatures than more superficially acting ones, even if both display the same skin surface temperature on the infrared thermometer.